Nursing home: Verbal abuse

+Neglect

 Nursing home neglect is similar to elder abuse.
-It is when employees begin to repeatedly ignore and leave a patient alone, neglect the patient's personal hygiene like bathing and brushing of teeth, provide the patient with an inadequate amount of food and water, or neglect to provide the patient with the correct amount of medication they require.
-One factor unique to elder abuse in nursing homes is that many nursing home contracts require residents to sign delegation clauses, giving up their right to trial by jury and instead using an Arbitrator to settle disputes.
+It is when employees begin to repeatedly ignore and leave a patient alone, don’t help with personal hygiene like bathing and brushing of teeth, give too little food or water, or fail to provide the accurate medication.
+One factor unique to elder abuse in nursing homes is that many nursing home contracts require residents to sign delegation clauses, giving up their right to trial by jury and instead using an arbitrator to settle disputes.
+In states such as Connecticut, nursing home abuse is considered a felony charge with minimum mandatory sentences.

 By country

 Canada

 Long-term care facilities exist under three major types: privately owned, non-profit/charitable, and municipal.
 Regardless of their ownership, aspects of funding, admission criteria, and cost to the individuals are all regulated by their respective provincial governments.
 As medical care is publicly funded in Canada, all long-term care facilities receive funding from provincial governments for the health care component of the residence – the nurses and personal support workers.
 Residents pay daily rates for 'room and board' (accommodation and food) that are determined by the type of room chosen, either shared or private.
 Provincial governments manage waiting lists for long-term care facilities.
 People who cannot afford to pay the monthly fees receive subsidies, and no one is refused due to inability to pay.